 Result: Laptops for those that write a lot, tablets for those that do more point interaction.

 This is probably the biggest reason to go with a tablet compared to a laptop.
 Tablets have the size roughly of a small pad of paper and a weight that is under two pounds.
 Most laptops are far larger and heavier.
-Even one of the smallest ultraportables, the Apple MacBook Air 11 weighs just over two pounds and has a profile that is larger than an iPad 2.
+Even one of the smallest ultraportables, the Apple MacBook Air 11 weighs just over two pounds and has a profile that is larger than an iPad Air.
 The main reason for this is the keyboard and trackpad which require it to be larger.
 Add in more powerful components that require additional cooling and power and they get even larger.
 Because of this, it is much easier to carry around a tablet than a laptop especially if you happen to be traveling.

 Tablets are design for efficiency because of the low power requirements of their hardware components.
 In fact, the majority of the interior of a tablet is taken up by the battery.
 In comparison, laptops use more powerful hardware.
 The battery component of the laptop is a far smaller percentage of the laptops internal components.
 Thus, even with the higher capacity battery of laptops, they do not run as long as a tablet.
 Many of the tablets right now can run up to ten hours of web usage before require a charge.
-The average laptop would only run for roughly three to four hours with a few systems able to stretch it out to eight hours but that still less than a tablet.
+The average laptop would only run for roughly four to five hours with a few systems able to stretch it out to eight hours but that still less than a tablet.
 This means that tablets can achieve all day usage which few laptops can achieve.

 Since most tablets are based on extremely low powered processors, they will generally fall behind a laptop when it comes to computing tasks.
 Of course, a lot of this will depend on how the tablet or laptop is being used.
-For tasks like email, web browsing, playing video or audio, both platforms will typically work just as well as neither requires much performance.
+For tasks like email, web browsing, playing video or audio, both platforms will typically work just as well as none requires much performance.
 Things get more complicated once you start doing more demanding tasks.
 For the most part, multitasking or graphics performance it typically better suited with a laptop but not always.
 Take for instance video editing.
 One would assume that this would always be in the laptops favor but a recent test of video editing on the iPad 2 with iMovie found its specialized video hardware actually provided higher performance than doing the same task with iMovie on a MacBook Pro.
 The difference is the laptop version has more capabilities which brings us to the next item to consider...

 Stand Alone Device